venkateshtanniru/CMPE-255/Assignment-1/README.md

 # Pre-Processing

-* we remove punctuations from all the reviews
+* Remove punctuations from all the reviews
+* Change all the charecters in reviews to lower case letters
+* Break the scentences into tokens
+* Rmove the neutral words without polarity such as "is, the, a, an" etc